III:06:00 Missing Residential Student Notification Procedure

 V. PROCEDURES FOR REPORTING AND FOR INVESTIGATING MISSING STUDENTS

-A. Any University employee who receives a report that a student is missing, or has independent information that a student is missing, must immediately report the information or evidence to Housing and Residential Life or University Police.
+A. Any individual who receives a report that a student is missing, or has independent information that a student is missing, must immediately report the information or evidence to Housing and Residential Life (898-2860, 303 KUC) or MTSU University Police (898-2424, 1412 East Main Street).
 If University Police is initially contacted, they will notify Housing and Residential Life, whose staff will determine whether the student is a Residential Student.
-If Housing and Residential Life is initially contacted, they will immediately notify University POlice.
+If Housing and Residential Life is initially contacted, they will immediately notify University Police.

 B. If the student is not a Residential Student, University Police will make a determination if additional action is needed.